John2324/Space-Invaders/README.md

 Click [HERE](http://melonjs.github.io/tutorial-space-invaders/) for the Space Invaders tutorial.

-This is the outut when completed:
+This is the output when completed:

 ![Game-Screen](data/screenshots/screenshot1.png)